Gjermstad/Nerdschool_SOLID-principles/exercise-3/README.md

     }
 ```

 :pencil2: Add a private instance variable of type `SensorViewer` to our `ControlUnit` class and set its value through constructor injection.
 In our `App` class, inject a `ConsoleSensorViewer` via the new parameter you added to `ControlUnit`.
-In the `ControlUnit::pollSensors()` method, Use the injected `SensorViewer` to handle displaing information about triggered sensors.
+In the `ControlUnit::pollSensors()` method, Use the injected `SensorViewer` to handle displaying information about triggered sensors.

 :book: The result should look like this (Sensor-related parts   omitted):